AndrewJBateman/angular-graphql-okta/README.md

 ** Backend

-* Node.js used with Express middleware to create javascript functions
 * Apollo-server resolvers used to process GraphQL operations on database data
 * uuid creates a unique id string for each part